Single-electron qubits based on quantum ring states on solid neon surface

-The e-Ne qubit platform utilizes a hybrid quantum circuit structure consisting of an trap electrode placed inside a superconducting microwave resonator, accompanied by a number of guard electrodes, as shown schematically in Fig.~\ref{Fig1}(a)~\cite{zhou_2022_Nature, zhou_2023_NatPhys}.
+The eNe qubit platform utilizes a hybrid quantum circuit structure consisting of a trap electrode placed inside a superconducting microwave resonator, accompanied by a number of guard electrodes, as shown schematically in Fig.~\ref{Fig1}(a)~\cite{zhou_2022_Nature, zhou_2023_NatPhys}.
 The trap electrode can be coated with a layer of solid neon.
 When an excess electron approaches the neon surface, the induced image charge in neon results in an attractive potential $V_{\bot}(z)=-[(\epsilon-\epsilon_0)/(\epsilon+\epsilon_0)]e^2/16\pi \epsilon_0 z$, where $\epsilon_0$ is the vacuum permittivity, $\epsilon=1.244\epsilon_0$ is the dielectric constant of solid neon, and $z$ is the vertical distance from the flat surface.
 On the other hand, due to Pauli exclusion between the excess electron and the atomic shell electrons, the solid neon appears as an energy barrier of about 0.7~eV to the electron \cite{cole_1969_PhysRevLett, cole_1970_PhysRevB, cole_1971_PhysRevB, jin_2020_QuantumSciTechnol}.
 These combined effects confine the electron in the $z$ direction with a ground-state wavefunction peaked at around 1~nm above the neon surface (see Fig.~\ref{Fig1}(b)).
 The ground-state energy is -15.8~meV, and the excitation energy to the first excited state in the $z$ direction is about 12.7~meV, equating to an activation temperature of 147~K. At typical experimental temperatures around 10~mK, the electron's motion perpendicular to the surface remains firmly in the ground state.
 When suitable voltages are applied to the guard electrodes, the electron's lateral motion can be confined within the elliptical trap region depicted in Fig.~\ref{Fig1}(a).
 By adjusting these voltages, one can align the transition from the electron's lateral ground state to its first excited state with the resonator's microwave photons for qubit operations \cite{zhou_2022_Nature}.
 The electron, hovering in a near-vacuum above the noble-element substrate, offers a qubit platform with minimal charge noise and hence exceptional coherence time.
+This qubit platform largely resolves the surface vibration and instability issues inherent in the electron-on-liquid-helium (eHe) qubit platform, which was proposed over two decades ago~\cite{platzman_1999_Science, dykman_2000_FortschrPhys} and has been extensively studied~\cite{yunusova_2019_PhysRevLett, bradbury_2011_PhysRevLett, sabouret_2008_ApplPhysRev, byeon_2021_NatCommun, collin_2002_PhysRevLett, Rees-2011-PRL, schuster_2010_PhysRevLett, Yang-PRX-2016, koolstra_2019_Nature, dykman_2000_FortschrPhys, dykman_2003_PhysRevB, monarkha_2007_JLowTempPhys, kawakami_2021_PhysRevLett}.